 Ismail Rahoo lashed out at Pakistan Tehreek-e-Insaf (PTI) for their ‘anti-people policies and plans.’
 He alleged that the prime minister and his aides were trying to ‘snatch the morsels from the mouth of the people and pushing the country towards the darkness.’

-Also in attendance, Special Assistant to Chief Minister Sindh Pir Noorullah Quraishi recalled that Fazil Rahu was a great leader of the poor people and always worked for them.
+Also in attendance, Special Assistant to Chief Minister Sindh Pir Noorullah Quraishi recalled that Fazil Rahu was a great leader of the poor and always worked for them.
 Quraishi said that there was a need to follow in the footsteps of great leaders like Fazil Rahu, who fought for the restoration of democracy at the cost of his life.